Techassi/goauth/README.md

 }
 ```

+## Current development

+-   Add RegisterTwoFA method
+-   Add context short time storage to carry contexts across multiple handlers

 ## Ideas

 -   Add Redis support for authentication
 -   Add Email as 2FA
 -   Add Security Stick as 2FA
+-   Think about returning a token even if 2FA isn't validated yet.
+Use a claim to indicate if the token is validated.

 ## Motivation